Chełmno Land

-Chełmno land is named after the city of Chełmno (historically also known as Culm).
+Chełmno land is named after the city of Chełmno.
 The largest city in the region is Toruń; another bigger city is Grudziądz.

 It is located on the right bank of the Vistula river, from the mouth of the Drwęca (southern boundary) to the Osa (northern).
 Its eastern frontier is Lubawa Land.

 The region, depending on the period and interpretation, may be included in other larger regions: Mazovia, Pomerania or Prussia.
 Currently in Poland it is classified as part of Pomerania, due to strong connections with Gdańsk Pomerania in recent centuries, with which it is collectively called the Vistula Pomerania (Pomorze Nadwiślańskie), although it also has close ties with neighboring Kuyavia.
 As a result it forms part of the Kuyavian-Pomeranian Voivodship, although a small part of the Chełmno Land is located in the Warmian-Masurian Voivodeship.
 Initially it was the westernmost part of Mazovia within medieval Poland, especially after the fragmentation of Poland.
 According to German historiography, it is classified as part of Prussia, although it did not form part of pre-Christian Prussia and was not inhabited by the Old Prussians, but by Slavic Lechites, who in the 10th century became part of the emerging Polish state.

+Chełmno Land borders Kociewie, Bory Tucholskie, and Powiśle in the north, Masuria in the north-east, Dobrzyń Land in the south-east, and Kuyavia in the west.